 A registration fee is charged for each sport in which an individual registers.
-The registration fee covers the expense for NFHS publications, GHSA training materials, GHSA evaluation programs, and the GHSA insurance coverage package.
+The registration fee covers the expense for NFHS publications/training materials, GHSA training materials, GHSA evaluation programs, access to the NFHS Network, and the NFHS/GHSA insurance coverage package.

-- 1. The registration fee is established each year, and is to be collected by the local association. - 2.
-The local association is to remit (1) payment for the registration fees of the entire association. - 3.
-Registration received after the deadline are subject to a registration late fee. - 4.
-The GHSA will NOT accept registration fees from individual contest officials. - 5.
-The Executive Director has the authority to periodically implement fee increases. - 6.
-Registration fees are non-refundable and non-transferable between associations, once they have been processed by the GHSA Office.
+1. The registration fee is established each year, and is to be paid by the individual official in DragonFly after the local association secretary has been notified of intent to officiate.

+- 2. Registrations received in DragonFly after the deadline are subject to a registration late fee. - 3.
+The Executive Director has the authority to periodically implement fee increases. - 4.
+Registration fees are non-refundable and non-transferable between associations, once they have been paid in DragonFly.